-In order to isolate the causal impact of female leadership, we use a regression discontinuity design (RDD) and compare municipalities where a female candidate narrowly won against a male candidate in the 2016 election - the last one before the COVID-19 outbreak - to those where a male candidate narrowly won against a female candidate.
+In order to isolate the impact of female leadership, we use a regression discontinuity design (RDD) and compare municipalities where a female candidate narrowly won against a male candidate in the 2016 election - the last one before the COVID-19 outbreak - to those where a male candidate narrowly won against a female candidate.
 We can thus compare municipalities that are similar in every aspect but the gender of their mayor.
 To support our identification strategy, we show that municipalities are indeed balanced on a large set of sociodemographic and political characteristics at the threshold.
-We also explore balance in the individual characteristics of the winner and show that closely elected female and male mayors are similar in incumbency status, age, race, occupation, and political orientation.
-Female mayors tend to have more education on average, consistent with positive selection, but this difference is not statistically significant at the threshold and our results are robust to controlling for all these observable characteristics.
-We are therefore confident that we can interpret our findings as driven by the mayor's gender.1 Using this RD framework together with daily panel data at the municipal level, we explore female and male mayors' responses to the crisis throughout 2020, the last year of their term.
+We also explore the individual characteristics of the winner.
+Consistent with the presence of gender discrimination and with positive selection, female politicians tend to have more education on average.
+Other than this, closely-elected female and male mayors are similar in a wide range of observable attributes including incumbency status, age, race, occupation, and political orientation.
+Moreover, our results are robust to controlling for politicians' observable characteristics (including education), and, using a separate RDD, we show that education has no independent impact on our outcomes of interest.
+We are therefore confident that we can interpret our findings as driven by the mayor's gender.3 woman, they tend to be more skeptic about policy effectiveness.

 Our main outcome of interest is the number of COVID-19 deaths in the municipality.
-We find large but opposite effects of female leadership at the beginning and at the end of the year, revealing a very different evolution in the number of deaths in female-led compared to male-led municipalities.
-At the beginning of the first wave (April-May 2020), having a female mayor led to 0.39 more deaths per 10,000 inhabitants, an effect that corresponds to a three-fold increase compared to the average number of deaths in male-led municipalities at the threshold.
-Instead, at the end of the year (November-December 2020), female-led municipalities experienced one fewer death per 10,000 inhabitants, corresponding to a 41.1 percent decrease relative to male-led municipalities.
+Consistent with the model prediction, we find large but opposite effects at the beginning and at the end of the year.
+At the beginning of the first wave (April-May 2020), having a female mayor led to 0.50 more deaths per 10,000 inhabitants, an effect that corresponds to a fourfold increase compared to the average number of deaths in male-led municipalities at the threshold.
+Instead, at the end of the year (November-December 2020), female-led municipalities experienced one fewer death per 10,000 inhabitants, corresponding to a 41.6 percent decrease relative to male-led municipalities.
 Given that female- and male-led municipalities at the threshold differ only in the gender of their mayor, we interpret these results as reflecting differential responses to the crisis by female and male mayors over time.
-To further support this interpretation, we next explore the impact of having a female mayor on containment policies and residents' isolation behavior.